thinkloop/todo-react-components/README.md

 ### Demo App

-The project comes with a demo app that showcases the ui.
+The project comes with a fully functional demo app that showcases the various parts of the ui.
 To run it, clone the project, start the webserver and navigate to the url:

 ```
 > git clone https://github.com/thinkloop/todo-react-components